gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 This is where you can find the original versions of books.
 These are the input used to make the main formats listed above.

-Project Gutenberg books are periodically updated to fix typos and other problem.
+Project Gutenberg books are periodically updated to fix typos and other problems.
 Previous versions can often be found in a folder called "old" or something similar.

 ### Size
 The approximate file size.